kanidm/kanidm/designs/auth.rst

 Sudo on workstation
 ===================

-These are re-use of the above two scenarios
+These are re-use of the above two scenarios.

 Access to VPN or Wifi
 =====================